-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
 You pay a \$10 copayment for kidney disease education services.
 You pay a 20% coinsurance for dialysis services.
+Prior authorization is required.

-What you must pay when you get these Services that are covered for you services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of For days 1-20 you pay a this document.
-Skilled nursing facilities are sometimes called \$0 copayment.
-SNFs.)
-For days 21-100 you pay Covered services include but are not limited to: a \$196 copayment per day.
-Semiprivate room (or a private room if medically necessary) Days 101 and beyond: Meals, including special diets You pay all costs.
-Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this Prior authorization is includes substances that are naturally present in the body, such required. as blood clotting factors.)
+What you must pay when Services that are covered for you vou get these services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter For days 1-20 you pay a \$0 12 of this document.
+Skilled nursing facilities are sometimes copayment. called SNFs.)
+For days 21-40 you pay a Covered services include but are not limited to: \$196 copayment per day.
+For days 41 - 100 you pay \$0 Semiprivate room (or a private room if medically copayment necessary) Meals, including special diets Days 101 and beyond: You Skilled nursing services pay all costs.
+Physical therapy, occupational therapy, and speech therapy Prior authorization is • Drugs administered to you as part of your plan of care required. (this includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

+A SNF where your spouse or domestic partner is living at

+the time you leave the hospital